 Deadlocked vote prevents suspension of SIU president

-EDWARDSVILLE, Ill. -Deadlocked vote prevents suspension of SIU president Southern Illinois University President Randy Dunn survived a vote by the school’s board of trustees to place him administrative leave.
+EDWARDSVILLE, Ill. – Southern Illinois University President Randy Dunn survived a vote by the school’s board of trustees to place him administrative leave.

 Numerous professors and employees of SIU’s Edwardsville campus voiced their support of Dunn during Thursday’s meeting.
 Dunn declined to comment after the vote was announced.